cyberwh15ky/Cyberlearn/Case_Follow-up_範例.md

 > This falls within the scope of account suspension.
 The user has already offboarded.
 > Therefore, a random password has been set, and we will not retain any record of the random password.

 > FYI:

 > Case Closed in Google Admin Alert Center.

 > FYI:

 ## Change Password Case 屬於 User forgot password 可以使用一下回應。

+> Response:

 > This is support case.
 User xxxxx forgot their password, and IT assisted with resetting it.

 > FYI:

 > Case Closed in Google Admin Alert Center.

 > FYI:

 ## Change PAssword Case 屬於 向user 獲取準確 請求
+> Response:

 > Hi xxxx nice to meet you this is Vincent form IT Team (Security)

 > Sorry to bother you—I just wanted to check if you ever forgot your Animoca Brands Google account password
 > and requested the IT team to reset it, sometime around June 23rd to 24th.

 ## Suspended Case 屬於 suspension 範圍 可以使用一下回應。
 > Response:

 > These are test accounts associated with the JumpCloud project.
 > They have been suspended due to prolonged inactivity.

 > FYI:
->

 > Case Closed in Google Admin Alert Center.

 > FYI: